 Rafael A. Calvo, PhD (2000) is Professor at the University of Sydney, ARC Future Fellow, Director of the Positive Computing Lab and Co-Director of the Software Engineering Group that focuses on the design of systems that support wellbeing in areas of mental health, medicine, and education.
 He has a PhD in Artificial Intelligence applied to automatic document classification and has also worked at Carnegie Mellon University, Universidad Nacional de Rosario, and as a consultant for projects worldwide.
-Rafael is author of over 150 publications in the areas of affective computing, learning systems and web engineering, Senior Member of IEEE.
+Rafael is the author of over 150 publications in the areas of affective computing, learning systems and web engineering, Senior Member of IEEE.
 Rafael is Associate Editor of IEEE Transactions on Affective Computing and of IEEE Transactions on Learning Technologies.
 Rafael is co-editor of the Oxford Handbook of Affective Computing (2015) and co-author of Positive Computing (MIT Press, 2014).

-Yang Gong, MD, PhD
+Yang Gong MD, PhD

 UTHealth School of Biomedical Informatics, USA

-Yang Gong’s research focuses on human computer interaction, patient safety, and clinical decision support.
+Yang Gong’s research focuses on human-computer interaction, patient safety, and clinical decision support.

 Yang Gong is a physician and clinical informatician at the UTHealth School of Biomedical Informatics.

-Tracey Herlihey, PhD
+Tracey Herlihey PhD

 Centre for Global eHealth Innovation, University Health Network, Canada

 Tracey Herlihey has research experience predominantly within the field of cognitive psychology, cognitive neuroscience and vision science with some human factors research (both in health care and within a military setting).
-Most recently I have conducted heuristic and usability evaluations of medical devices and software interfaces, and conducted ethnographic studies to identify user information, communication and technology needs both in isolated and remote communities as well as in urban centers.
+Most recently I have conducted heuristic and usability evaluations of medical devices and software interfaces and conducted ethnographic studies to identify user information, communication and technology needs both in isolated and remote communities as well as in urban centers.

 Tracey Herlihey is a PhD in Applied Psychology focusing on perception and performance with experience teaching Psychology and Design, Vision Science, Human Factors Research Methods, and Engineering Psychology.
 As a Human Factors Specialist, she has conducted heuristic and usability evaluations on medical devices and software interfaces for both private and public sector clients.

-Vicki Lewis, PhD
+Vicki Lewis PhD